Home

 By reducing the reliance on mechanical constraints, 3D vision systems offer greater flexibility and adaptability in the manufacturing process, making them an ideal choice for industries that require frequent changes in product design, such as companies with high mix and low volume needs which have seen a steady rise in the past ten years with the advent of mass product customisation, as a response to the increasing demand from customers, willing to pay up to 20% more for the opportunity to have a personalized experience.

-Inbolt and GuideNOW
+inbolt and GuideNOW

 We at inbolt have developed an innovative vision-based robot guidance solution called GuideNOW.
 By leveraging advanced 3D vision and artificial intelligence, the GuideNOW system provides an intuitive and efficient way to guide industrial robots, reducing the need for mechanical constraints and significantly improving manufacturing flexibility.